-Kavanaugh nomination touches off epic Supreme Court confirmation battle; Dems warn of 'deaths of countless women'
+Kavanaugh nod touches off Supreme Court confirmation battle; Dems warn of 'deaths of countless women'

 Kavanaugh's lengthy insider D.C. record -- from his tenure on the bench, as well as his work in the Bush White House and on the Kenneth Starr report that led to Bill Clinton's impeachment -- threatened to delay the confirmation process amid lawmakers' promises to vet the new nominee.

 Pro-choice advocates will likely focus on Kavanaugh's decisions in cases like Priests for Life v.
-HHS, where Kavanaugh wrote a dissent arguing that ObamaCare's contraceptive coverages put undue burdens on some religious beliefs.
+HHS, in which Kavanaugh wrote a dissent arguing that ObamaCare's contraceptive coverage requirements put undue burdens on some religious beliefs.

 They are also expected to emphasize Garza v.
-Hargan, a recent case in which Kavanaugh dissented from a ruling that the Trump administration should permit an illegal immigrant in federal custotdy to have an abortion.
+Hargan, a recent case in which Kavanaugh dissented from a ruling that the Trump administration should permit an illegal immigrant in federal custody to have an abortion.
 Kavanaugh's dissent angered both sides of the abortion debate, because while Kavanaugh did not endorse the immigrant's right to an abortion, his dissent also did not specifically deny her that right in all cases.

+Meanwhile, pro-gun rights advocates might find comfort in Kavanaugh's dissent in the landmark Heller case, when it was before the D.C.
+Circuit.
+Kavanaugh argued that a D.C. ordinance unconstitutionally infringed on residents' right to own semi-automatic weapons by requiring them to keep them unloaded and unassembled, or bound by a trigger lock.

+The Supreme Court eventually took the case and struck down the ordinance, and held that the Second Amendment protects the possession of semi-automatic weapons for purposes unrelated to militia use.

-White House press secretary Sarah Sanders nevertheless said Monday that she expected Kavanaugh to be confirmed by Oct.
+Despite Kavanaugh's paper trail, White House press secretary Sarah Sanders said Monday that she expected Kavanaugh to be confirmed by Oct.
 1.

 But despite that optimistic claim, top Republicans predicted a epic tussle in the days ahead.